Itvisors/mendix-GroupboxHelperWidget/README.md

 ##Description
 Move another element into the header of a groupbox

+**As of Mendix 5.19.0 the groupbox allows dynamic content in the header so you may not need this widget anymore.**

 ##Typical usage scenario
 - Show attribute data in the group box caption rather than a fixed value.